VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 - **kanban**
 - **scrum**

 ## Self-education resources

 Here are a few lists of the types of resources I think you should be using while learning to code along with some specific resources I personally used and enjoyed.
 Note that since I am a python developer in the web space, these resources tend to skew in that direction, but I'll try to talk about how to find resources that fit your goals as well if you aren't looking in that direction.

 ### Courses

+Online courses will probably be one of the most important resources for you while learning to code.
+Check out [this blog post that suggests some of the best websites for learning to code](https://mikkegoes.com/best-websites-to-learn-coding/) with reasons why the author likes each of them.
+I tend to agree with these choices.
+While learning, I took courses from a variety of websites including [Udemy](https://www.udemy.com/), [Edx](https://www.edx.org/), [freeCodeCamp](https://www.freecodecamp.org/), and [Codecademy](https://www.codecademy.com/learn), but there are a bunch of great websites out there with awesome courses to offer.
+You can find a course for any skill you want to learn.
+Courses vary wildly in time commitments and in quality.
+When selecting a course, the most important things I look at are "is the course highly rated" and "is it popular"?
+If the answer to both of those questions is "Yes!" then it's probably a good course.

+Here are a couple courses I took and why I liked them.
+Except for the first one, they tend to focus on my education path of python and web development.
+You'll notice I have a preference for the Udemy learning platform.
+Mostly that's because it's what I found and got comfortable with since it worked well for me.
+Feel free to try a few different platforms to find what works for you.

+- [**CS50X from Edx**](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x){: target="_blank", rel="noopener noreferrer" }: this course is Harvard University's "Introduction to Computer Science" course available for free on the platform Edx.
+It has been taught by professor David J. Malan for something like 15 years now.
+He does an amazing job teaching fundamental computer science topics in a way that is exciting and easy to understand.
+There are weekly homework assignments that are *very hard* for introductory programmers, but they are all graded by automatic tests and real reviewers.
+The homework assignments make the learning stick.
+And there is a great, robust [online community for the class on Facebook](https://www.facebook.com/groups/cs50).
+- [**Learn Python Programming Masterclass**](https://www.udemy.com/course/python-the-complete-python-developer-course/){: target="_blank", rel="noopener noreferrer" }: This was an example of a great course, offered by Udemy.
+The instructor taught Python programming for absolute beginners in a super detailed, methodical, yet fun manner with lots of examples and assignments to work on.
+I've taken a couple other intro classes for "X" programming language on Udemy.
+I've really enjoyed all of them.
+Just make sure to actually write the code out yourself and do the suggested assignments because there's no graded assignments in a Udemy class.
+- [**Python for Data Science and Machine Learning Bootcamp**](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp){: target="_blank", rel="noopener noreferrer" }: This was an awesome Udemy course for learning data science.
+- [**Python and Django Full Stack Web Developer Bootcamp**](https://www.udemy.com/course/python-and-django-full-stack-web-developer-bootcamp/){: target="_blank", rel="noopener noreferrer" }: This was a great course for learning python web development in the framework I was interested in.
+It was taught by the same instructor as the Data Science class above.
+Sometimes if you find a professor you like, you can take multiple courses from them.
+Popular instructors tend to teach a lot of different courses.
+He also taught a [Flask web framework course](https://www.udemy.com/course/python-and-flask-bootcamp-create-websites-using-flask){: target="_blank", rel="noopener noreferrer" } that I enjoyed.
+- **These [JavaScript](https://www.udemy.com/course/the-complete-javascript-course), [HTML, and CSS](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3) courses on Udemy**: They were by the same author who was great at explaining concepts for complete beginners and offered great examples and coding challenges.

 ### Books

+If reading is an effective way to learn for you, you should always be reading a code-teaching book.
+I tend to find good code teaching books two ways: through recommendations and through reading reviews on blogs and from Amazon.
+Here are a few books I read while learning to code (and since being hired) that might be good for you.
+Again, these books have a slant toward my language of choice -- python.
+You'll have to go searching for the books that work for you.

+- **[*The Complete Software Developer's Career Guide*](https://simpleprogrammer.com/products/careerguide/){: target="_blank", rel="noopener noreferrer" } by John Sonmez**: This was a book I picked up early while learning to program and found quite valuable.
+This blog article is inspired in large part by this book.
+John does a great job describing what it takes to become a software developer and to self-educate to achieve that goal, and he has a lot more advice about growing your career *after* getting hired as well.
+- **[*Effective python*](https://effectivepython.com/){: target="_blank", rel="noopener noreferrer" }** by Brett Slatkin: This book taught python programming concepts for writing best-practice python code.
+He goes into detail about some concepts and ways of thinking that I didn't get from my introductory python masterclass.
+- **[*Python Testing with pytest: Simple, Rapid, Effective, and Scalable*](https://pragprog.com/titles/bopytest2/python-testing-with-pytest-second-edition/){: target="_blank", rel="noopener noreferrer" } by Brian Okken**: I wanted to learn how to get good at testing my python code.
+Brian does an awesome job teaching the most popular python testing framework, pytest.
+- **[*Automate the Boring Stuff with Python*](https://automatetheboringstuff.com/) by Al Sweigart**: This book does a great job teaching python to beginners with a series of practical example projects.

+### Code challenges

+Coding challenges are great for honing your coding skills through practice with small problems.
+Generally problems are ranked from easy to hard.
+A given problem will probably take a few minutes to solve.
+Solutions must pass a series of automated tests to succeed.
+I highly recommend sprinkling coding challenges into your learning.
+Spend maybe 10 minutes a day (or once every few days) on coding challenges and you'll see your coding and problem solving skill improve quickly.
+Sites that I've tried out and liked include [HackerRank](https://www.hackerrank.com/) and [Coderbyte](https://www.coderbyte.com/).

 ### Podcasts

+Podcasts are an awesome way to learn big-picture coding concepts and what is happening in the world of coding.
+I recommend listening to coding podcasts in your spare time, on your commute, when your doing chores or exercising or whenever you might listen to podcasts or audiobooks in now.
+Here are some coding podcasts that I listen to or have listend to in the past:

+- **Code Newbie**: Interview-style podcast where guests explain big-picture coding concepts and how they use them every day for their job.
+- **Junior Developer Toolbox**: This one stopped airing in 2019.
+A few junioor HEEEEEEEEEEEEEERRRRRRRRREEEEEEEEEEe

 ### YouTubers